goauthentik/authentik/website/docs/outposts/_config.md

 # Disable SSL Validation for the authentik connection
 authentik_host_insecure: false
 # Optionally specify a different URL used for user-facing interactions
+# Applies to: proxy outposts
 authentik_host_browser:
 # Template used for objects created (deployments/containers, services, secrets, etc)
 object_naming_template: ak-outpost-%(name)s
 # Use a specific docker image for this outpost rather than the default.
 This also applies to Kubernetes
 # outposts.
+# Applies to: non-embedded
 container_image:
 ########################################
 # Docker outpost specific settings
 ########################################
 # Network the outpost container should be connected to
+# Applies to: non-embedded
 docker_network: null
 # Optionally disable mapping of ports to outpost container, may be useful when using docker networks
 # (Available with 2021.9.4+)
+# Applies to: non-embedded
 docker_map_ports: true
 # Optionally additional labels for docker containers
 # (Available with 2022.1.2)
+# Applies to: non-embedded
 docker_labels: null
 ########################################
 # Kubernetes outpost specific settings
 ########################################
 # Replica count for the deployment of the outpost
+# Applies to: non-embedded
 kubernetes_replicas: 1
 # Namespace to deploy in, defaults to the same namespace authentik is deployed in (if available)
 kubernetes_namespace: authentik